benjaminhuanghuang/nodejs-ng4-seed/_notes/angular4.md

 # Using Angular 4 at client side

     - Create folder 'client'
-    - Create package.json in
+    - Create package.json in client
+    - Create some js and json angular need
+    - Install package by running yarn in client folder
+    - Create "app" folder under client